 To most, it seems as if Mortis Manor has always been there, growing out of the hillside like a cancerous tumor.
 It’s hard to imagine it was ever inhabited by mortals, but it was.

-Rosa and Lily grew stranger and more bewitchingly attractive by the year.
-They schemed against each other constantly, vying for their father’s sparse attentions.
-Lily was taken to the local physician late one night, and gossip-prone neighbors reported Rosa had tried to poison her sister’s tea.
+Rosa and Lily grew taller, stranger and more bewitchingly attractive by the year.
+Rumors drifted down from the hillside that they argued and schemed against each other constantly, vying for their father’s sparse attentions.
+Lily was taken to the local physician late one night, and gossip-prone neighbors reported it was because Rosa had tried to poison her sister’s tea.
 But it was Lily who had the last laugh.